Nigeria: Lagos to Become Africa's Model Mega City By 2052 - Sanwo-Olu

-Sanwo-Olu said this on Tuesday, during the 9th edition of Ehingbeti Lagos Economic Summit, held at Victoria Island.
+Mr Sanwo-Olu said this on Tuesday, during the 9th edition of the Ehingbeti Lagos Economic Summit, held at Victoria Island.

 According to him, the Lagos State Development Plan 2052 has the ambition of transforming Lagos into Africa's Model Mega City.